Gibe/Umbraco.Community.RuntimeValidators/README.md

 ## Requirements
-This class library is built against Umbraco 10.1.0 where the concept of RuntimeValidators was introduced, so your Umbraco build will need to use
+This class library is built against Umbraco 10.1.0 where the concept of RuntimeValidators was introduced, so your Umbraco build will need to use a minimum version of 10.1.0 or newer.

 ### Attributions